 Whilst browsing through my copy of Wired, I came across an advertisement for the Movado Edge.
 This Yves Behar designed chronograph is a thing of beauty.
 A large black dot rises above a rippled concave dial.
 Nested beneath it are three smartly designed subdials.
 What caught my attention, however, were the hands.
 The second hand was colored white; the minute hand, gray; and the hour hand, green.
 If I were a bold man, I could choose an alternative color scheme featuring a red hour hand.

 This is an audacious attempt by Movado to change the basic styling of a wristwatch.
 It might succeed.
 Certainly the Edge is a handsome timepiece.
 Perhaps by this time next year, all new watches will feature mix-matched hands.

 Big American companies are not alone when it comes to this type of experimentation.
 In fact, the Aatos G-ThosBrBrBr and its brother, the Aatos G-TiosBrBrBr, are virtual testbeds of styling techniques.

-I purchased this watch at auction on Ebay.
-Lightly used, this well featured Aatos sells for between forty and fifty dollars.
+I purchased this watch at auction on eBay.
+Lightly used, this well featured Aatos sells for between 40 and 50 dollars.
 My belief is that these watches are old stock rather than used.
-They come without warranty and, unless you reside in Europe, a nineteen-dollar shipping fee is applicable.
+They come without warranty and, unless you reside in Europe, a 19-dollar shipping fee is applicable.
 A new version of this timepiece does not appear to be available.